ANDRVV/staz/README.md

 # staz
- 📊 A statistical library for C
+ 📊 A portable statistical library for C